hsieh672/HeartRate-Tracking/README.md

 ```

 ## High Pass filter
-Used the same way to construct a low pass filter I built in the previous section.
+I used the same way to construct a low-pass filter I built in the previous section.
-Used the equation as the following to change the low pass filter to a high pass filter.
+I used the equation as the following to change the low pass filter to a high pass filter.

 ![equation](https://github.com/hsieh672/HeartRate-Tracking/blob/main/imag/equation.png)